 To perform knee lifts:

-2. Keeping the left leg straight, pull the right knee up toward the chest.
+2. Keep the left leg straight and lift the right knee up toward the chest.

-3. Place both hands on top of the knee to help pull it in toward the chest.
+3. If able, place both hands on top of the knee to help pull it in toward the chest.

 4. Hold the stretch for 10 seconds.

-5. Let go of the knee and gently lower the leg back toward the floor.
+5. Let go of the knee and gently lower the right leg back toward the floor.

 6. Switch legs and repeat the same previous steps with the other leg.

-Repeat this exercise 5 to 10 times on each knee.
-People may also want to try doing the same number of repetitions for 2 to 3 sets.
+Repeat this exercise 10 to 15 times on each knee.
+People may also want to try doing the same number of repetitions for up to four sets.

 A person performing external hip rotationsShare on Pinterest